StrangeRanger/dotfiles/README.md

 nvim +PlugInstall +PlugUpdate +qall
 ```

+**Neovim installation issues on Linux**
+- The script automatically detects your architecture (x86_64/arm64)
+- Ensure you have administrative privileges for installation
+- Check that curl is available for downloading the latest release

 **Starship prompt not showing**
 - Verify Starship is installed: `starship --version`
+- The installation script checks for the latest version automatically
 - Check if Starship is initialized in your shell config

 **Git commit signing issues**